cloudforet-io/launchpad/README.md

 - public domain Managed by Route53

 ## Installation
-Spaceone launchpad contains scripts to create an EKS cluster and install spaceone.
+Spaceone launchpad contains scripts to create all Components of SpaceONE.

 ### git clone
 ```